February 12, 2019

-What should you know about allergies before your child goes to camp?
+What to know about allergies before your child goes to camp?

 Camp is an excellent opportunity for kids to meet new people, build skills, and try different activities.
 However, it can be stressful for parents, and allergies don’t make things easier.